taraqr9/MultiUserRole/README.md

 # === Multiple Roles API ===

-Allow users to have multiple using `REST API with Sanctum`.
+Allow users to have multiple role using `REST API with Sanctum`.

 ## == Description ==